-3.4.2 Obtaining parental consent for children
+3.4.2 Obtaining Consent for Children

-The need for parental consent for including children in a survey is a gray area in many countries.
-It is my view that unless there exist legal requirements stating otherwise, it may not always be necessary to ask for parental consent when surveying school children.
-In the case of 'neutral' questionnaires that do not contain any personally sensitive information, permission to conduct the survey can be granted by the children's teachers.
-Teachers are usually aware of the significance of legal matters and therefore if they have any doubts about who should authorize the project, they will seek advice.
+Many, if not most, educational studies are conducted within schools or other educational institutes, targeting schoolchildren, who may not be in a position to represent themselves appropriately.
+The main question is to decide who has sufficient authority to give consent in such cases: the legal guardian (particularly, parent), the children's teacher(s), or both.
+In this respect the existing legal and ethical research frameworks differ greatly across countries.
+It is my view that unless there exist legal requirements stating otherwise, it may not always be necessary to ask for parental consent when surveying schoolchildren.
+In the case of "neutral" questionnaires that do not contain any personally sensitive information, permission to conduct the survey can be granted by the children's teachers.
+Teachers are usually aware of the significance of legal matters and therefore if they have any doubts about who should authorize the project they will seek advice.

-In case parental permission for the research is needed, a common procedure is to send an information leaflet along with a consent form to the children's parents to be signed.
-In order to avoid cases when the parent has nothing against the survey but simply forgets to return the consent form, a better way to go about this (provided, of course, there are no contradicting legal requirements) is to merely advise the parents about the proposed research and the fact that their child has been chosen (among others) to take part in it, and that parental permission will be assumed unless the parents object before the proposed starting date (Oppenheim, 1992).
+In case parental permission is needed for the research, a common procedure is to send an information leaflet along with a consent form to the children's parents to be signed.
+In order to avoid cases when the parent has nothing against the survey but simply forgets to return the consent form, an alternative way to go about this (provided, of course, there are no contradicting legal requirements) is to merely advise the parents about the proposed research and the fact that their child has been chosen (among others) to take part in it, and that parental permission will be assumed unless the parents object before the proposed starting date (Oppenheim, 1992).

-3.4.3 Strategies for getting around anonymity
+3.4.3 Strategies for Getting Around Anonymity

-We saw in Section 2.1.3 that - from the researcher's point of view - respondent anonymity is often undesirable in survey research because without proper identification we cannot match survey data with other sources of information obtained about the same participants (e.g., course marks or other questionnaires).
-The other side of the coin, however, is that with certain sensitive questions anonymity may be desirable from the respondents' point of view because they may feel safer this way to provide less self-protective and presumably more accurate answers.
-Is there a way to 'have the cake and eat it'?
+We saw in Section 2.1.3 that-from the researcher's point of view respondent anonymity is often undesirable in survey research, because without proper identification we cannot match survey data with other sources of information obtained about the same participants (e.g., course marks or other questionnaires).
+The other side of the coin, however, is that with certain sensitive questions anonymity may be desirable from the respondents' point of view because they may feel safer this way in providing less self-protective and presumably more accurate answers.
+Is there a way to "have the cake and eat it too"?
 That is, can we devise administration procedures that provide the assurance of anonymity and yet produce identifiable data?
-In the following I will describe two attempts to achieve this objective; one used is my own past research, the other reported in the literature.
+In the following I will describe two attempts to achieve this objective.
+One used is my own past research; the other, reported in the literature.